 The preparation part of the week is intended to act as a refresher on pilotage, boat handling, safety, skippering and passage planning.
 In particular, skills like blind navigation, electronic navigation (radar and GPS), night pilotage and MOB procedure are considered.
 During the exam, candidates will be set tasks to demonstrate their ability as a Yachtmaster and can be asked questions on any part of the syllabus for all practical and shorebased courses up to Yachtmaster level.
-Our 2019 dates are filling up fast so either book or call to discuss your requirements now.

 What’s not included: